-Aspects of the West Highland White Terrier Temperament
+Aspects of the Hardy West Highland White Terrier Temperament and Personality

-Every Westie is different, so it’s difficult to gauge a “normal” West Highland White Terrier temperament.
-Some Westies are great with kids, while others would rather be left alone.
+Every Westie is different, so it’s difficult to gauge what a “normal” West Highland White Terrier temperament should be.
+For instance, while some Westies are great with kids, others would rather be left alone.

-Here are some more elements that make up the West Highland White Terrier temperament:
+Here are some more elements that make up the active West Highland White Terrier temperament:

-The West Highland White Terrier is a lively one, and its ears will perk up if there’s another animal around to chase, like a cat or another small dog.
-They’ll also take off after said animal, so it’s important to keep an eye on them and to reprimand them if they do this.
+The alert West Highland White Terrier temperament makes him a lively one.
+You will notice this when its ears perk up if there’s another animal around, like a cat or another small dog.

-While mentioned above that the Westie will give chase whenever possible, he’s still a rather friendly dog.
-This typically also includes strangers and children.
+Regardless of the Westie's nature to chase small animals, he’s still a rather friendly dog with strangers and children.
 He’ll jump at the chance (perhaps even literally) to indulge in some companionship.

-The West Highland White Terrier is a loyal dog, and he is the friendliest and happiest of all the Scottish breeds of terrier, which include the Scottish Terrier, the Cairn Terrier, and the Skye Terrier.
+The West Highland White Terrier is a loyal dog.
+And he is the friendliest and happiest of all the Scottish Terrier breeds, which, in addition to the Scottish Terrier, include the Cairn Terrier and the Skye Terrier.

-The West Highland White Terrier is rather self-confident while in the presence of other dogs, so you have to take care in training him not to pick fights, which is something that he’ll be inclined to do, despite his tiny size.
+The courageous West Highland White Terrier temperament means that he is self-confident while in the presence of other dogs.
+You have to train him not to pick fights, which is something that he’ll be inclined to do, despite his tiny size.

-You may be surprised, but the Westie actually makes for a pretty good watchdog, despite her smaller stature.
-Two things she loves to do are dig and bark, and she’ll do plenty of the latter if she feels her territory is being encroached upon.
+You may be surprised, but the Westie actually makes for a pretty good watchdog, despite his smaller stature.
+Two things he loves to do are digging and barking, and he'll do plenty of the latter if he feels someone is encroaching on his territory.

 If you want to take your Westie on vacation with you, he’ll love the idea!
 And, considering his tiny size, he’ll fit easily into a carrying case.
 The Westie is a robust dog, and he’s generally up for any challenges you want to throw at him.

-The dog needs to see you as his true pack leader.
-You must be firm, confident, and consistent.
-Else he can take up such unsavory behavior as biting, snapping, or guarding disorders (like guarding his food or the furniture).
+This dog needs to see you as his true pack leader.
+You must be firm, confident, and consistent else he can take up such unsavory behavior as biting, snapping, or guarding disorders (like guarding his food or the furniture).
 He could even seek out fights with other dogs.